Applications of renormalisation to orthonormal Strichartz estimates and the NLS system on the circle: Abstract

 \section{Abstract}

-In this paper, we introduce a renormalisation procedure for the density associated with the system of nonlinear Schr\"odinger equations (NLSS) on a circle.
+{In this paper, we introduce a renormalisation procedure for the density associated with the system of nonlinear Schr\"odinger equations (NLSS) on a circle.
 We show that this renormalised density satisfies better orthonormal Strichartz estimates than the non-renormalised density, which was considered in Nakamura (2020).
-We leave as a conjecture the optimal range of exponents for these Strichartz estimates.
 As an application, we determine the critical Schatten exponent below which the cubic renormalised NLSS on the circle is globally well-posed and above which it is ill-posed.
-Finally, we show that the improvement for orthonormal Strichartz estimates satisfied by the renormalised density on $\T^d$ for $d \ge 2$ is minimal.
+Finally, we show that the improvement for orthonormal Strichartz estimates satisfied by the renormalised density on $\T^d$ for $d \ge 2$ is minimal.}